1. They weren’t always enslaved.

-Female slaves were regularly condemned to the arena alongside their male counterparts, but a few citizens took up the sword of the own free will.
 Historians are not sure when women first suited up to fight as gladiators, but by the 1st century A.D. they had become a common fixture at the games.
-These lady warriors may not have been taken seriously in the patriarchal Roman culture—the Emperor Domitian enjoyed pitting women against dwarves—but a few appear to have proven themselves in single combat.
+These warriors may not have been taken seriously in the patriarchal Roman culture, but a few appear to have proven themselves in single combat.
 A marble relief dating to around the 2nd century A.D. depicts a bout between two women dubbed “Amazon” and “Achillia,” whom the inscription says fought to an honorable draw.
 Women also joined in the animal hunts, but their stint in the arena may have come to an end around 200 A.D., when the Emperor Septimius Severus banned their participation in the games.

 8. Some gladiators organized themselves into trade unions.

 Though they were regularly forced to come to blows in life-or-death combat, gladiators viewed themselves as a kind of brotherhood, and some even organized into unions, or “collegia,” with their own elected leaders and protector deities.
 When a warrior fell in battle, these groups would ensure that their comrade received a proper funeral and grave inscription honoring his achievements in the arena.
 If the deceased had a wife and children, they would also see that the family received monetary compensation for their loss.

 9. Several Roman emperors participated in staged gladiatorial bouts.